Camel's Hump

 Camel's Hump (alternatively Camels Hump) is a mountain in the Green Mountains in the U.S. state of Vermont.
 The north slope of the mountain borders the Winooski River, which has carved through the Green Mountains over eons.
-At 4083 feet, it is tied (with Mount Ellen) for the third-highest mountain in Vermont.
-Surrounded by 10 acre of alpine tundra, the mountain is the most significant feature in Camel's Hump State Park.
+At 4083 feet, it is tied with Mount Ellen for the third-highest mountain in Vermont.
+Surmounted by 10 acre of alpine tundra, the mountain is the most significant feature in Camel's Hump State Park.
 Because of its distinctive profile, it is perhaps the state's most recognized mountain, featured on the state quarter.

 Name

-Since Europeans first saw the mountain, probably on Samuel de Champlain's 1609 trip down Lake Champlain to the west, the mountain has had a number of names related to its distinctive shape.
-De Champlain named the mountain "Le Lion Couchant", a heraldic image which roughly translates as "The Resting Lion".
+The Abenaki were the first to note this mountain's distinctive shape, calling it Moziozagan ([mʊziʊzɑgɑn]), meaning moose's shoulder.
+Subsequent European names continued this pattern: in 1609, Samuel de Champlain named the mountain "Le Lion Couchant", a heraldic description which roughly translates as "The Resting Lion".
 Ira Allen later referred to the mountain as "Camel's Rump" on a map from 1798.
 It was not until 1830 that the name "Camel's Hump" came into usage.